Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 - Leaving or coming back to the house

-Not only are you creating a consistent routine your twins can expect, you’re also doing so at moments anyone would likely use the toilet.
+Not only are you creating a consistent routine they can expect, but you’re also doing so at moments anyone would likely use the toilet.

-Another benefit of taking your twins at regular times is that it increases the chances of actually peeing.
-You’ll have more chances of them peeing if you take them every few hours than if you do so erratically.
+Another benefit of taking them at regular times is that it increases the chances of actually peeing.
+You can have more chances of them peeing if you take them every few hours than if you do so erratically.

 2. Look for cues that your twins want to pee

 Your twins may not tell you that they have to pee.
 Instead, rely on cues to let you know.
 Does one child run to a particular corner when he has to poop?
 Does the other seem anxious or worried?
-Maybe they tiptoe across the room, or make a dash to their bedroom when they feel an urge.
+Maybe they tiptoe across the room or dash to their bedroom when they feel an urge.

-In fact, the number of accidents shouldn’t determine whether your child is catching on or not.
-They’re going to happen, especially in the beginning.
-The worst thing parents can do is make a child feel terrible about an accident (it was an accident, after all).
+The number of accidents shouldn’t determine whether they’re catching on or not.
+Accidents are going to happen, especially in the beginning.
+Don’t make them feel terrible about an accident (it was an accident, after all).

 3. Dress your twins in comfortable clothes

 With so much undressing, keep your twins in comfortable clothes.
-Choose loose elastic pants or shorts they can pull up and down.
-Avoid buttons or hard fabric like jeans.
-And dress them in short tops instead of long ones that can get in the way as your twins try to pee.
+Choose loose elastic pants or shorts they can pull up and down and avoid buttons or hard fabric like jeans.
+And dress them in short tops instead of long ones that can get in the way as they try to pee.

 And since you should expect a few accidents, keep a good stash of clothes ready to switch into when they happen.
 Keep an eye on your laundry to make sure you don’t need to run an emergency load because you ran out of clothes.